The Mysteries of Pittsburgh (film): Controversy

 Cast member Sienna Miller created a minor stir in Pittsburgh when, in a 2006 interview with Rolling Stone, she referred to the city as "Shitsburgh", saying, "Can you believe this is my life?
 Will you pity me when you're back in your funky New York apartment and I'm still in Pittsburgh?
 I need to get more glamorous films and stop with my indie year."
 Miller has been parodied in Pittsburgh media (including one article that was headlined "Semi-famous actress dumps on the 'Burgh") and criticized for making what was seen as an unnecessarily disparaging remark, given the special treatment the film's cast and crew had been given by the visitor's bureau and other city offices.
 Miller soon apologized and said her remarks were taken out of context.
-She further stated that she was referring to night time shooting schedule of the production, and that what she had seen of the city was beautiful.
+She added that she was referring to the night time shooting schedule of the production, and that what she had seen of the city was beautiful.

 Reception

-Upon major release, reviews were predominantly negative.
-On review aggregator website Metacritic, which assigns a normalized rating out of 100 top reviews from mainstream critics, the film has received an average score of 38, based on 14 reviews.
-Based on 42 reviews collected by Rotten Tomatoes, The Mysteries of Pittsburgh has an overall approval rating from critics of 12% with an average score of 3.9/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 12% based on 42 reviews with an average score of 3.9/10.
 The site’s critics consensus reads, "A listless interpretation of Michael Chabon's first novel, Mysteries of Pittsburgh features none of the source material's charm, but has coming-of-age film cliches in abundance."
+On Metacritic, which assigns a normalized rating out of 100 top reviews from mainstream critics, the film has received an average score of 38, based on 14 reviews.

 CBC News gave the movie and Thurber a damning review.
 Reviewer Martin Morrow felt Thurber was "out of his depth" with the Chabon novel, and were amazed that "like some act of reverse alchemy, Thurber has taken movie-friendly gold and turned it into dull metal."
 Morrow added that the film "cuts, combines or perversely twists the book's characters, drops some of the best scenes, skimps on the sex and – unbelievably – substitutes Thurber's leaden writing for Chabon's wit", whereas the original novel was "just as camera-ready" as Wonder Boys, which had been adapted into a film in 2000.
 Morrow was also critical of Thurber's "timid" take on Art's sexual revelation, and Foster's acting.
 He described Cleveland as a "perfect role" for Sarsgaard, and praised Sarsgaard's acting, but felt the character's humour was missing.

 Gay City News felt that the adaptation compromised the "very literary" debut novel and criticized Foster's "cheap voice-over narration" for failing to add any dimension to what's happening on screen.
 Reviewer Gary M. Kramer was critical of the film for excising the character of Arthur, compressing the character of Phlox and for bringing supporting characters Jane and Cleveland into the foreground, and was critical of Sarsgaard's acting.
 The review concluded that the film "seems a victim of poor planning and bad timing" and was very distant from "the excellent source novel."